the-database/traiNNer-redux/README.md

 - [OpenModelDB](https://openmodeldb.info/): Repository of AI upscaling models, which can be used as pretrain models to train new models.
 Models trained with this repo can be submitted to OMDB.
 - [chaiNNer](https://github.com/chaiNNer-org/chaiNNer): General purpose tool for AI upscaling and image processing, models trained with this repo can be run on chaiNNer. chaiNNer can also assist with dataset preparation.
 - [WTP Dataset Destroyer](https://github.com/umzi2/wtp_dataset_destroyer): Tool to degrade high quality images, which can be used to prepare the low quality images for the training dataset.
+- [Video Destroyer](https://github.com/Kim2091/video-destroyer): A tool designed to create datasets from a single high quality input video for AI training purposes.
 - [helpful-scripts](https://github.com/Kim2091/helpful-scripts): Collection of scripts written to improve experience training AI models.
 - [Enhance Everything!
 Discord Server](https://discord.gg/cpAUpDK): Get help training a model, share upscaling results, submit your trained models, and more.
 - [vs_align](https://github.com/pifroggi/vs_align): Video Alignment and Synchonization for Vapoursynth, tool to align LR and HR datasets.